Tudor0404/tictactoe-on-card/README.md

 # tictactoe-on-card
-fitting code for ticktacktoe on a business card - 35 x 40 characters
+Code for ticktacktoe that fits on a business card - 35 x 40 characters max